The opposition leader is confronted by the police in Uganda

 The singer and the leader of the opposition announced that he had requested the International Criminal Court to investigate accusations of torture and other human rights violations in the African country before the elections that will be held next week.
 The court receives hundreds of these requests from all over the world every year.

-Wayne, 38, whose real name is Kyagulanyi Ssentamu, has sparked the imagination of many in Africa with his campaign to defeat President Yoweri Museveni, who deployed the army to block what he says are opposition efforts to stir civil unrest to oust him.
+Wine, 38 years old, real name Kyagulanyi SsentamuHe sparked the imagination of many in Africa with his campaign to defeat the President Yoweri Museveni Which deployed the army to block what it says are the opposition’s efforts to stir up civil unrest to overthrow it.

 Wayne and other opposition figures described Museveni, 76, as a dictator.
-The singer told reporters that “many atrocities are being committed under Museveni’s orders.”
+The singer told reporters that “many atrocities are being committed on Museveni’s orders.”

 Government representatives did not immediately comment.